Bandwidth/csharp-sdk/docs/MultiChannelMessageChannelEnum.md

-# Bandwidth.Standard.Model.PriorityEnum
+# Bandwidth.Standard.Model.MultiChannelMessageChannelEnum
-The priority specified by the user.
+The channel of the multi-channel message.

 ## Properties